 Other features of the room which I particularly enjoyed were the dual shower bathroom, and the eco-friendly luxury bath products.
 I also liked that there was great light in the bathroom.
 Perhaps the only downside was there was very little cabinet top space for your personal items.
 There was also a separate room with an old style claw foot tub if you wanted to soak some more, which I did not take advantage of.
 Didn’t need to!

-Completely relaxed and lounging on an art deco style love seat in the same robe and slippers I donned in the spa, I uncorked a bottle of Hans Fahden cabernet sauvignon, poured myself a healthy glass of wine, and drank a toast to Visit Calistoga for arranging my visit to the Mount View Hotel and Spa.
+Completely relaxed and lounging on an art deco style love seat in the same robe and slippers I donned in the spa, I uncorked a bottle of Hans Fahden cabernet sauvignon, poured myself a healthy glass of wine, and drank a toast to wine and wellness.
+What a lovely marriage.

-My stay was hosted by Visit Calistoga, but all opinions expressed here are strictly my own.
+My stay at the Mountview Hotel was courtesy of Visit Calistoga, but all opinions expressed here are strictly my own.